hmsalmans/AZURE_CI-CD_Pipeline/GitHub-Enterprise-Connection.md

 > virtual machine.
 There is also a summary of organized URLs at the
 > bottom, if preferred to skim through the process.

-3 Business and Operational Description {#business-and-operational-description .list-paragraph}
+3 Business and Operational Description
 --------------------------------------

 -   You can set any number of stages during the development and testing